vitreousz/samsungopenletter/README.md

+An Open Letter to Samsung: Stop Treating User Storage as Disposable Collateral

 Just a remark before I start I have now ben able to get my a57 to be on for 144 hours and I got 30% left on battery, that says quite a bit of how samsung android and one ui is over bloated with apps using its resources!